smokephisticated/smokephisticated/pages/bongs/bongs.md

 At the very bottom of this page you'll find a quick comparision and some links to provide you with what you need to know about your online head-shops and the difference between them(both sites provide discreet packaging).

-**Now**, of course we wouldn't suggest anything below the highest rated products; so that's what we're giving you.
+**Now**, of course we wouldn't suggest anything below the highest rated products; so that's what we're showing you.
 On this page you will find the **Best and highest rated bongs of 2018.**

 But don't just take *our* word for it:

-Read the reviews for the products that we affiliate ourselves with by people that have already bought them; you will find glowing reviews for products that deserve them by people just like you.
+Read the reviews for the products that we affiliate ourselves with, by people that have already bought them; you will find glowing reviews for products that deserve them by people just like you.
 In the meantime, we'll be here with the rest of the article until you've found a piece you love, for a price you're content with.

 <h5 class="heading-center">Please Note:</h5>
 <h4 class="heading-center">See product a little out of your price range?
 Don't sweat it.
 Scroll down until you find what fits your budget.</h4>

-<a target="_blank" href="https://www.dopeboo.com/products/clear-glass-buoy-base-beaker-bong?aff=43">DopeBoo.com</a>

 <h2 class="heading-center">Best bongs under $150</h2>

-Here are a few high quality featured products that we highly suggest for anyone looking to spend nothing more than $150, on nothing less than serious firepower.
+**Below:** you'll find a quick layout of a few glowingly rated products between $100 to $150 that will keep you stoned for years to come.

 <h3 class="heading-center">For the Experienced Toker:</h3>